FIVE PARCELS

 PIZZIFERRO

-Lines of sentinel cypresses watch over this vineyard of Cabernet Sauvignon planted in soils with a “unique experience”: for millennia, the sea has embraced these white, sandy soils in its advance, only to retreat again, leaving a testament of ancient shells into which the vines now send their roots.
-Now level and loose, the soil retains scarce rainwater and releases it to the vines in time of need, creating a micro-ecosystem of rare equilibrium.
+Rows of cypresses watch over this Cabernet Sauvignon vineyard planted in distinctive soil.
+For millennia, the sea has embraced these white sandy soils, only to retreat again, leaving a legacy of ancient shells into which the vines now sink their roots.
+Now even and loose, the soil retains very little rainwater, releasing it into the vines in time of need and creating a micro-ecosystem of rare equilibrium.

 CONTRADA